 - Accommodation: shared room in a cabin during your placement & 3 nights stay in a hostel in Quito upon arrival (breakfast provided)

-- Food: 2 meals per day Monday evening to Saturday morning, meals served in communal kitchen with shared cooking responsibilities
+- Meals: 3 per day Monday evening to Friday, meals served in communal kitchen with shared evening cooking responsibilities

-- Airport pick up and drop off in Quito
+- Airport: scheduled pick up and drop off from Quito International Airport

 - Local SIM card and phone ($50 deposit required, phone must be returned when you leave)